miao0913/SaCNN-CrowdCounting-Tencent_Youtu/README.md

-## Crowd Counting Via Scale-adaptive Convolutional Nerual Network
+## Crowd Counting Via Scale-adaptive Convolutional Neural Network
 By ZHANG Lu, SHI Miaojing and CHEN Qiaobo
 This implementation is written by ZHANG Lu and SHI Miaojing.